The Changing Landscape of Church Communication

 2. Active Social Media Presence

 Social media is where many of your congregation members and potential visitors spend a significant portion of their time.
 An active social media presence isn't just about posting service times; it's about sharing stories, snippets of sermons, prayer requests, and creating two-way conversations.
 Each platform offers unique ways to connect, from the visual storytelling of Instagram to the community-building potential of Facebook Groups.
 Understanding how to use each platform well is key to broadening your reach and creating a lively online community.
-We dive deeper into this in Why Your Church Needs a Strong Presence on Every Platform.
 For comprehensive assistance, consider our Church Social Media Management services.

 3. Dedicated Church Mobile Apps